 The result of these changes was highly damaging, and is continuing to be so:

 - Research commissioned by the Solar Trade Association estimates that over 12,500 jobs in the solar industry will have been lost by the end of 2016 due to subsidies cuts;

 - According to government statistics, there was a 93% fall in new solar installations

 - The government has revised down their projections of renewable energy; installation, and now the UK is expected to miss its 2020 renewables targets;

 - The government estimated the cuts are likely to result in 1.6 million more tonnes of CO2 being emitted.

 These cuts went ahead is despite the urgent global and national need for emissions reductions, and despite the growing success of community energy: community energy projects were spreading around the country, creating more localised forms of investment and economy and revitalising communities.
 Furthermore, as mentioned above, the costs of wind and solar are expected to continue to fall.

 We desperately need to be moving away from old, inefficient, polluting and extractive technologies (such as oil, coal, gas and biomass) and towards a decarbonised energy system.
 There needs to be proper support for truly low-carbon renewables, but also, this can’t exist in a vacuum: there must be a well thought-through and holistic plan for transforming the energy system of this country, including reducing energy demand, massively updating the grid and storage, and investment in low carbon infrastructure – the list goes on, and it requires proportionate research and support.
 This also must be an energy system that works for the people of this country, being affordable and delivering warm homes, transport links that function and clean air to breathe.

-Biofuelwatch supports the Reclaim Power declaration and works closely with community renewable energy projects and campaigns, as well as lobbying the government, MPs and other decision-makers.
+Biofuelwatch supports the Reclaim Power declaration and works with community renewable energy projects and campaigns, as well as providing information to the Government, MPs and other decision-makers.

-If you want more detailed information about biomass, take a look at our biomass FAQ
+If you want more detailed information about biomass, take a look at our biomass FAQs